Hundreds of sex toys dangling from power lines in Portland, Oregon

 In online forums, Portlanders posted photos of dildos swaying in the wind above a number of major commercial streets, and speculated about their origins.

-Portland resident Lucila Cejas Epple said she first encountered the phalluses at a neighbourhood street fair over the weekend.
+Portland resident Lucila Cejas Epple said she first encountered the phalluses at a neighborhood street fair over the weekend.

 "You could spot them in several intersections and you could see all sorts of reactions to them," she said.
 "Some would blush, others would laugh, and most would take photos."